playframework/play-socket.io/docs/ScalaSocketIO.md

 ### Handling binary arguments

-Binary arguments can be handled using `decodeBytes` and `encodeBytes`, which decodes and encodes the argument to `pekko.util.ByteString`:
+Binary arguments can be handled using `decodeBytes` and `encodeBytes`, which decodes and encodes the argument to `ByteString`:

 ```scala
 import play.socketio.scaladsl.SocketIOEventCodec._